dkornchip/dcsWiki0.9/README.md

 Here you'll learn the tips and tricks to grok a variety of aircraft, or take a quiz to test your learning and reaction time!
 Strap up and buckle tight, airman!

-Update 6/28: added timer functionality.
 (The theme evolved first from Family Guy, to DCS, and then to what it is now, long story!)

+Update 6/28: added timer functionality to quiz.